ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/clickpipes/index.md

   ClickPipes is a separate cloud service that runs independently from the ClickHouse Service, it connects to Kafka (or other data sources) and pushes events to an associated ClickHouse Cloud service.
 This decoupled architecture allows for superior operational flexibility, clear separation of concerns, scalable ingestion, graceful failure management, extensibility and more.

-- **What are the requirements for using ClickPipes for Kafka ?**
+- **What are the requirements for using ClickPipes for Kafka?**

   In order to use ClickPipes for Kafka, you will need a running Kafka broker and a ClickHouse Cloud service with ClickPipes enabled.
 You will also need to ensure that ClickHouse Cloud can access your Kafka broker.
 This can be achieved by allowing remote connection on the Kafka side, whitelisting [ClickHouse Cloud Egress IP addresses](https://clickhouse.com/docs/en/manage/security/cloud-endpoints-api) in your Kafka setup.
 Support for AWS Private Link is coming soon.

-- **Can I use ClickPipes for Kafka to write data to a Kafka topic ?**
+- **Can I use ClickPipes for Kafka to write data to a Kafka topic?**

   No, the ClickPipes for Kafka is designed for reading data from Kafka topics, not writing data to them.
 To write data to a Kafka topic, you will need to use a dedicated Kafka producer.

-- **What data formats are supported by ClickPipes for Kafka ?**
+- **What data formats are supported by ClickPipes for Kafka?**

   The list of supported data types is [displayed above](#supported-data-types).

-- **Does ClickPipes support data transformation ?**
+- **Does ClickPipes support data transformation?**

   Yes, ClickPipes supports basic data transformation by exposing the DDL creation.
 You can then apply more advanced transformations to the data as it is loaded into its destination table in a ClickHouse Cloud service leveraging ClickHouse's [materialized views feature](https://clickhouse.com/docs/en/guides/developer/cascading-materialized-views).

-- **What delivery semantics ClickPipes for Kafka supports ?**
+- **What delivery semantics ClickPipes for Kafka supports?**

   ClickPipes for Kafka provides `at-least-once` delivery semantics (as one of the most commonly used approaches).
-We'd love to hear your feedback on delivery semantics (contact form).
+We'd love to hear your feedback on delivery semantics (contact form)[https://clickhouse.com/company/contact?loc=clickpipes].
 If you need exactly-once semantics, we recommend using our official [`clickhouse-kafka-connect`](https://clickhouse.com/blog/real-time-event-streaming-with-kafka-connect-confluent-cloud-clickhouse) sink.

-- **Is there a way to handle errors or failures when using ClickPipes for Kafka ?**
+- **Is there a way to handle errors or failures when using ClickPipes for Kafka?**

   Yes, ClickPipes for Kafka will automatically retry case of failures when consuming data from Kafka.
 ClickPipes also supports enabling a dedicated error table that will hold errors and malformed data for 7 days.

-- **Does using ClickPipes incur an additional cost ?**
+- **Does using ClickPipes incur an additional cost?**

   ClickPipes is not billed separately at the moment.
 Running ClickPipes might generate an indirect compute and storage cost on the destination ClickHouse Cloud service like any ingest workload.

 - **What authentication mechanisms are supported for ClickPipes for Kafka?**

   For Apache Kafka protocol data sourced, ClickPipes supports [SASL/PLAIN](https://docs.confluent.io/platform/current/kafka/authentication_sasl/authentication_sasl_plain.html) authentication with TLS encryption.
-For Amazon MSK ClickPipes, Redpanda, and Upstash supports [SCRAM-SHA-512](https://docs.aws.amazon.com/msk/latest/developerguide/msk-password.html) authentication.
+For Amazon MSK ClickPipes, Redpanda, and Upstash supports [SASL/SCRAM-SHA-512](https://docs.aws.amazon.com/msk/latest/developerguide/msk-password.html) authentication.

 - **Do you support schema registries for managed Kafka Providers?**